mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 the RTP session with the same flow identifier.

-Each payload begins with a length field indicating the length of the RTP packet, followed by the packet itself, see {{fig-rtp-stream-payload}}.
+Each payload begins with a length field indicating the length of the RTP packet, followed by the RTP packet itself, see {{fig-rtp-stream-payload}}.

 ~~~
 RTP Payload {